-A copy of the Schedule of Fees adopted by Council is provided in this document.
-All fees and charges have been calculated based on one or more of the abovementioned categories.
+A copy of the Schedule of Fees adopted by Council is attached.
+All fees have been calculated based on one or more of the abovementioned categories.

 GST

 Where GST is applicable, the GST column will have a yes.
 If the GST column is blank the fee is not subject to GST.